 Check Visas, Passports, and Paperwork

-Before you finalise all aspects of planning a trip to Italy, double-check to make sure that your visas, passports, and necessary paperwork are in order.
-You must have at least six months’ validity on your passport prior to travel.
+Double-check to make sure that your visas, passports, and necessary paperwork are in order before you finalise all aspects of planning a trip to Italy.
+You must have at least six months of validity on your passport prior to travel.

 Europeans can freely travel to Italy with their photo identification.
-Residents of the UK, the US, Australia, New Zealand, and Canada are permitted to travel in Italy for 90 days of any 180 day period.
+Residents of the UK, the US, Australia, New Zealand, and Canada are permitted to travel to Italy for 90 days of any 180 day period.

 Planning a Trip to Italy: